mcditchman/CardShufflerAPI/README.md

 # Card Shuffler

 Basic API for creating and retrieve shuffled deck of cards.
-Card Shuffler user MongoDB to store created decks.
+Card Shuffler uses MongoDB to store created decks.

 ## How to use